nrwl/nx/docs/generated/packages/storybook/documents/migrate-webpack-final-react.md

+---
+title: React - Storybook Migration to webpackFinal and the Nx Addon
+description: This guide explains how migrate from older versions of Storybook which used a custom webpack.config.js to the new Storybook 6.3+ which uses the webpackFinal property in the main configuration and the Nx React Addon.
+---

-# Nrwl React Storybook Preset
+# Nx React Storybook Addon

+{% callout type="info" title="Configure webpack for Storybook" %}
+If you are looking for how you can configure webpack for Storybook, please check out our guide: [How to configure Webpack and Vite for Storybook](/packages/storybook/documents/custom-builder-configs).
+{% /callout %}

-Nx 12.7 comes with a dedicated Storybook preset for React which drammatically simplifies the Storybook setup and makes sure that Storybook uses the same webpack configuration as your React applications running within an Nx workspace.
+Nx 12.7 comes with a dedicated Storybook addon for React which dramatically simplifies the Storybook setup and makes sure that Storybook uses the same webpack configuration as your React applications running within an Nx workspace.

 {% youtube
 src="https://www.youtube.com/embed/oUE74McS_NY"